We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

 Torre Abbey Sands, Torquay

-When it comes to the best UK beaches, the English Riviera sits at the top of most lists, with an impressive awards cabinet and beautiful coastline.
-At the focal point of the Riviera lies Torre Abbey Sands.
-Torre Abbey Sands is only a ten-minute walk from Torquay station, with excellent disabled access to the beach, pier, and promenade.
-Along with accessible toilets and sand chairs, this really is a suitable beach for all travellers.
+When it comes to the best UK beaches, the English Riviera sits at the top of most lists, with miles of beautiful coastline and stunning countryside.
+At the centre of the Riviera lies Torre Abbey Sands, a gorgeous, unspoilt beach with plenty of surrounding hotels for weekend visits.
+The beach has excellent disabled access to the beach, pier, and promenade.
+As well as this there are accessible toilets and sand chairs.

 Balmedie Beach, Aberdeen

-With miles of beach surrounded by ancient sand dunes, Balmedie Beach isn’t just one of the best beaches in Scotland, but one of the best wheelchair accessible beaches in the UK.
-It’s only a short distance from Aberdeen station, while Balmedie Beach Wheelchairs is a volunteer-run service that hires beach wheelchairs free of charge for anyone with impaired mobility.
-The facilities here include an adult-length changing table with a privacy screen, portable sink, and public disabled toilet.
+With miles of coastline surrounded by sand dunes, Balmedie Beach isn’t just one of the best beaches in Scotland, but one of the best wheelchair-accessible beaches in the UK.
+Balmedie Beach Wheelchairs, a team made up entirely of volunteers, hires out beach wheelchairs free of charge for anyone with reduced mobility.
+The facilities here include an adult-length changing table with a privacy screen, a portable sink, and a public disabled toilet.

-If you’re planning a trip to one of the UK’s best wheelchair accessible beaches, don’t forget to book an Advance ticket via our website or our Train Tickets app.
-You can also find information on how to get cheaper train tickets via our special offers page.
+If you’re planning a trip to an accessible beach, don’t forget to book an Advance ticket via our website or the CrossCountry app.
 If you need more information, you can contact us here.

 Written by Julia